Shop, dine, and drink in Burnet

 By Alecia Ormsby

 While visiting the Highland Lakes, take the opportunity to shop and enjoy the local food and drink offerings found on Burnet’s historic courthouse square.
-From antiques to jewelry, coffee to ice cream, chicken wings to wine, everything is within walking distance.
+From antiques to jewelry, coffee to wine, chicken wings to burgers, everything is within walking distance.
 As you go from shop to shop, you can observe architecture from the late 1800s (former county jail) or take in the more “modern” look of the Burnet County Courthouse built in 1937.

 Start your day with a fabulous cup of coffee and a breakfast treat at the edge of the square.

 Open 7 a.m.-3 p.m.
 Monday-Friday; 9 a.m.-2 p.m.
 Saturday.

 Offers lattes, mochas, and other coffee drinks plus smoothies, Italian cream sodas, breakfast and lunch paninis, and baked goods.
 Fueled with caffeine and food, dive into shopping.
 You’ll find antiques that can take you back in time, up-to-date toys, souvenirs, home goods and clothing.

 Open 11 a.m.-5 p.m.
 Monday; 10 a.m.-5 p.m.
 Tuesday-Saturday; noon-5 p.m.
 Sunday.

 Rare and beautiful items from mid-century to antique are scattered throughout this store featuring wares from a multitude of vendors.

 139 E Jackson St.